Scottish Central Railway: Crossing the Forth at Alloa

 The ferry remained open but with different lessees, for example the lease was re-let in 1861 when the local newspaper hoped to see an improved vessel put into service that could accommodate carts and carriages.

-The CR was still using the ferry and South Alloa station in early 1885 advertising services to Glasgow (Buchanan Street) and Edinburgh Waverley.
+The Caledonian Railway was still using the ferry and South Alloa station in early 1885 advertising services to Glasgow (Buchanan Street) and Edinburgh Waverley.
 South Alloa station was closed on 1 October 1885 when the Caledonian Railway opened a new line, the Alloa Railway to Alloa from the south using a swing bridge to cross the Forth.

 Moncrieffe tunnel

 Moncrieffe Tunnel lay south of Perth station and between November 1901 and late 1903 it was lined with bricks, having originally been left unlined.
-One running line was removed and single line working operated through the tunnel during the course of the work.
+One running line was removed and single-line working operated through the tunnel during the course of the work.

 Passenger train services

 Perth station was the focus of several railways and as traffic developed at the end of the nineteenth century and in the twentieth century, the working became very complex.
 Many of the most important express trains loaded very heavily and conveyed multiple though coaches.
 In many cases these were remarshalled at Perth, with the through coaches being transferred between trains or stood to one side to await a later onward service.

-Between 1962 and 1966 the three-hour expresses between Glasgow and Aberdeen were operated by former LNER A4 pacific locomotives.
+Between 1962 and 1966 the three-hour expresses between Glasgow and Aberdeen were operated by former London and North Eastern Railway (LNER) A4 Pacific locomotives.
 These had been displaced from their work on the East Coast Main Line by the process of dieselisation, and did good work on the Aberdeen trains.

 Topography

-Note: dates given are passenger station events.

 Main line: opened Perth to Stirling 23 May 1848, Stirling to Greenhill 1 March 1848; local stations closed 11 June 1956: